wheelercj/pizzazz/README.md

 # Pizzazz

-Add some style, advanced cursor movements, autocomplete suggestions, and more to your C++ terminal app!
+Add some color, style, advanced cursor movements, autocomplete suggestions, and more to your C++ terminal app!

 This is a fully cross-platform library.
 See common.h and TextField.h for the list of functions and their descriptions.
 Take a look at tests.cpp for examples of how to use them.
+C++17 or newer is required; in Visual Studio, you can choose the version of C++ with project > Properties > C/C++ > Language > C++ Language Standard.

 Here's a simple example of one of this library's functions, getline_autocompleted, which can give autocomplete suggestions and has optional built-in input validation: